Ueberspannung/PD-PPS-Controller/README.md

 We can improve the precision to 4 mV.
 This is well below the 20 mV stepsize.
 An we get an current sensor on top.
 ***Warning on current sensor ACS712***
 The ACS 712 is an easy to use isolated current sensor.
 But:
-- there are many Fake modules out ther using an relabled ACS704.
-The fake chips can easyly be found by measuring cuntinuity between pin 5 and 6.
+- there are many Fake modules out there using an relabled ACS704.
+The fake chips can easyly be found by measuring continuity between pin 5 and 6.
 In the ACS704 those pins are shorted while in the ACS712 they are not.
-The ACS712 has improved stability and nois reduction.
+The ACS712 has improved stability and noise reduction.
 - the ACS712 is very sensitive to VCC stability.
 - the ACS712 is bidirectional and therefore centered aroud 2.5 V for 0 A
 - the ACS712 uses magnetic coupling therefore is sensitive to external magnetic fields and may need complex magnetic shielding
+- the ACS712 is very sensitive on the VCC side.
+It need a stable reliable supply voltage. with in the specified range.